cielavenir/python-codecs7z/README.md

 ### caveats

-1. LZMA/PPMd are not covered as they are not self-contained format (decoding OPTIONs have to be specified), hence not covered.
+1. LZMA/PPMd are not covered as they are not self-contained format (decoding OPTIONs have to be specified and SetDecoderProperties2 even looks implementation-specific), hence not covered.
 For PPMd, use [pyppmd](pyppmd).

 2. Deflate(64) decompressors have to be flushed, hence decompression is incompatible with zipfile.
 For Deflate64 decompression, use [zipfile-deflate64](https://pypi.org/project/zipfile-deflate64/).